TAP-GGC/AutoBots/README.md

 [Click here to view instructions](/documents/tutorial%20materials/mbotconnect.md)

 ## Usage
 <i> Post connection to the MBot with MBlock open with the correct link.
-WEBCAM IS NEEDED. </i>
+WEBCAM AND GOOGLE CHROME IS REQUIRED. </i>
 1. On the sprite tab, scroll down from the open bar where all code blocks are stored.
 2. If done correctly, there is a block for teachable machine.
 Click on it.
 3. On top of the block codes, there is a Create/Manage model.
 Click on it.